GalaxysHub/BitcoinKeyGenerator/README.md

-##Simple Bitcoin Public Private Key Generator
+## Simple Bitcoin Public Private Key Generator

 ### Do not use any of the keys generated from this app.
 Especially those created from your own "random" text.

-App Demo hosted at: bitcoinkeygen.netlify.app
+App Demo hosted at: https://bitcoinkeygen.netlify.app/